Call Today for Your FREE Consultation

 Control

-Each spouse's ability to control the outcome of their divorce can depend on whether or not the divorce is contested or uncontested.
 In an uncontested divorce, spouses can easily communicate and agree upon an outcome that works best for both parties.
 However, the outcome of a contested divorce may ultimately be determined by the courts.
-Spouses are less in control when a judge finalizes the elements of their divorce agreement.
+Spouses have less influence over the result when a judge finalizes the elements of their divorce agreement.

 Duration of Divorce Process